Easy Pasta Fagioli Soup

 Here are a few easy steps to make this delicious soup:

-Next, add crushed tomatoes and simmer the tomatoes with the mixture for a few minutes, stirring occasionally.
+- Next, add crushed tomatoes and simmer the tomatoes with the mixture for a few minutes, stirring occasionally.

 Add the wine, water, and all of the beans, along with the broth, and seasonings.
 Simmer on low heat for about 20 to 25 minutes.

-5. Finally, toss in the fresh basil and ditalini pasta and simmer until the pasta is tender.
+5. Finally, toss in the fresh basil and Ditalini pasta and simmer until the pasta is tender.
 Then serve!

-Options to Serve Pasta Fagioli with…
+Options to serve it with…

 - We enjoy serving it with a grilled cheese and pear sandwich or grilled pimento cheese sandwiches, on the side.